-Professor Pamela Hanrahan is one of Australia's leading authorities on financial services law and regulation.
-In addition to her academic career at the UNSW Business School and, previously, the Melbourne Law School and as a Visitor at the Centre for Corporate and Commercial Law at the University of Cambridge, she has over 15 years’ experience as a lawyer in private practice and four years as a senior regulator in Australian Commonwealth and State government agencies.
+Professor Pamela Hanrahan is Professor of Commercial Law and Regulation.
+She is one of Australia's leading authorities on financial services law and regulation.
+In addition to her academic career at the UNSW Business School and, previously, the Melbourne Law School and as a Visitor at the Centre for Corporate and Commercial Law at the University of Cambridge, she has over 15 years' experience as a lawyer in private practice and four years as a senior regulator in Australian Commonwealth and State government agencies.

 From 2008-2010, Pamela was head of the Investment Managers stakeholder team at ASIC and a member of the International Organization of Securities Commissions’ Technical Committee 5 on collective investments.
 Her responsibilities included dealing with the aftermath of high profile and complex investment scheme collapses including frozen mortgage funds and failed agribusiness and infrastructure schemes, and the Trio Capital fraud.
 In 2010-2011 she was Special Counsel at ASIC and the ASIC Regional Commissioner for Queensland.
 From 2013-2015, she was Registrar of Community Housing for New South Wales.